-&lt;sup>1This indicative timing of the EA process varies depending on the project complexity.
+2This indicative timing of the EA process varies depending on the project complexity.

-&lt;sup>2Environmental Protection Programme (EPP) is a simplified EIA for small scale and low risk projects as per government EA regulation.
+3Environmental Protection Programme (EPP) is a simplified EIA for small scale and low risk projects as per government EA regulation.

-Preparation (10 months - three years) For Category A projects: i) TORs for full EIA reviewed and cleared by the World Bank; ii) at least two public consultations, one shortly after environmental screening and before the TORs is finalized and one when the draft EIA is prepared; iii) a separate Executive Summary of the EIA to be submitted to the Board.
+Indicative Timingof EA Process 2 World Bank Environmental Safeguards Requirements Government Environmental Management Requirements Responsibility of Government Responsibility of the World Bank one when the draft EIA is prepared; iii) a separate Executive Summary of the EIA to be submitted to the Board.
 For Category B projects: at least one public consultation.
 EA instruments (EIA/ESMF/EMP) prepared meeting government and WB requirements.
-Qualified consultant for preparing EA reports and other documents selected.
-TOR for EA satisfactory to the World Bank.
-Budget for the contracts (if paid by counterpart fund) is available.
-EA (EIA, EPP) meeting the government and the WB requirements and approved by the government.
-Feasibility study meeting both government and WB requirements.
-Distribution of the EA summary (in English) For Category A project: Conduct at least 2 public consultations as required by the World Bank.
-For Category B: Prepare TORs as appropriate for EIA/ESMF/EMP.
-Ensure that the TORs are technically reviewed by the World Bank team.
+Establish timeline and requirements for independent (e.g., expert panel for high risk Category A projects) or third-party monitoring (audits) when anticipated.
+Disclosure of all relevant safeguards instruments locally and at the Info Shop before start of appraisal mission and 120 days 4 before the Board date. fund) is available. - EA (EIA, EPP) meeting the government and the WB requirements and approved by the government. - Feasibility study meeting both government and WB requirements. - Distribution of the EA summary (in English) to the Board of Executive Directors of the WB. - Clear of Borrower's safeguards monitoring and reporting requirements in the Project Operations Manual.
+World Bank team.
 Hire consultant for prepare EA reports, including consultation during the process.
 Review and ensure quality of the draft EA reports.
 Ensure that EA reports approved by relevant authorities.
-Ensure that all relevant draft safeguard instruments are properly disclosed locally as required by WB Review, provide comments on, and clear the draft TORs for Category A projects.
-Conduct site visits and join stakeholder meetings (if necessary) for addressing environmental issues/concerns.
-Provide technical assistance during EA preparation, including guidance to Borrower on the EA content and public consultation.
+Ensure that all relevant draft safeguard instruments are properly disclosed locally as required by WB.
+Request WB to disclose the draft safeguards instruments in Vietnam at the Info Shop.
+Officially submit all EA reports to WB for review and clearance.
+Officially submit the EA reports to relevant agencies for appraisal and approval -Ministry of Natural Resources and Environment - (MONRE/ local authorities at provincial or district level).
+Finalize the EAs reports taking consultation.
 Review, provide comments on, and ensure quality of the EA reports.
 Consider the Borrower's institutional capacity to implement safeguards requirements and design project accordingly to enhance capacity where needed.
 For a Category A and non-transferred project: Send EA reports to Regional Safeguard Secretariat (RSS) for review and final clearance.
-For a Category A project: the Executive Summary (in Englich) of the EIA to the prepared meeting government and WB requirements. - Distribution of the EA safeguard instruments are Safeguard Secretariat (RSS) for review and final clearance.
+For a Category A project: the Executive Summary (in English) of the EIA to the Board before the departure of the appraisal mission.
+Help the Borrower to disclose the project draft and final safeguards instruments at the Info Shop.